How to Grow Back Eyebrows in 6 Simple Steps

 It works by increasing the number of hairs as well as the thickness and length of each hair.
 It even affects the pigmentation, so you'll get darker brows, and lengthens the time it takes for the hair to fall out, making your brow hairs overall sturdier and your brow line fuller.

 The thing is that eyebrow serums that contain prostaglandins are rare and there's only a handful of them apart from the most famous one, Latisse, which is prescription only.
-Our favorite ones are NeuBrow and GrandeBrow, both of which contain enough prostaglandin to be highly effective.
+Our favorite one is NeuBrow, which contains enough prostaglandin to be highly effective.

 The catch?
 Whereas these serums work, they do take time to do their job so it'll take a month or two of diligent use - that means every day - to see results.